Nuit Blanche — 1 and 2 October 2016

-Screening: "Comment s'en sortir sans sortir" by Gherasim Luca.
+Projection : "Comment s'en sortir sans sortir" of Gherasim Luca.

-Marcelline Delbecq describes "Hotel Monterey" by Chantal Akerman.
+Marcelline Delbecq describe "Hotel Monterey" of Chantal Akerman.

 The audience for "Poetry on Screen" will be welcomed from 9.30 am at the Fondation with coffee and petit fours provided by Pierre Hermé Paris.